rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 For your security, the used portions of the physical disk are overwritten with zeroes before the deleted volume's disk space is reallocated to the shared pool of disk resources.
-At this point, your data cannot be recovered and is not visible to other customers.
+At this point, you cannot recover the data, and other customers cannot see the data.